Destination Agonda Beach: A Backpackers Paradise In Goa

 No prizes for guessing why it’s called Turtle Rock

-Luckily most of the party-goers prefer to stay in North Goa where the party scene is, so I head in the opposite direction, to South Goa.
+Luckily most party-goers prefer to stay in North Goa where the party scene is, so I head in the opposite direction, to South Goa.
 The beaches are better, the water is cleaner and the people are better behaved.

 The sunsets at Agonda are sublime

-If you do go to Agonda, please be a responsible tourist and let it remain lovely and peaceful.
-If you’re looking to party or want a rocking nightlife, stay north of the Mandovi.
-Don’t come here and screw it up for the rest of us.
+If you go to Agonda, please be a responsible tourist and let it remain lovely and peaceful.
+If youโ€™re looking to party or want a rocking nightlife, stay north of the Mandovi.
+Donโ€™t come here and screw it up for the rest of us.

-Update: Agonda beach was voted #1 among the Top 25 Beaches in India & Asia and #18 among the World’s Top 25 Beaches in TripAdvisor’s 2018 Traveller’s Choice Awards.
+Unfortunately for those who like those quiet undiscovered places, Agonda Beach was voted #1 among the Top 25 Beaches in India & Asia.
 Damn!
-Here come the tourist hordes. 🙁
+Here come the tourist hordes.ย ๐Ÿ™

-All photos (except the Google Map) are © Priya Florence Shah.
+All photos (except the Google Map) areย ยฉ Priya Florence Shah.

-Agonda beach was voted #1 among the Top 25 Beaches in India & Asia and #18 among the World’s Top 25 Beaches in TripAdvisor’s 2018 Traveller’s Choice Awards.
+Agonda beach was voted #1 among the Top 25 Beaches in India & Asia and #18 among the Worldโ€™s Top 25 Beaches in TripAdvisorโ€™s 2018 Travellerโ€™s Choice Awards.
 This South Goa beach is still one of the most peaceful, picturesque and relaxing beaches in Goa. #Goa #beach #India #Goabeach #Agonda

 14 thoughts on “Destination Agonda Beach: A Backpackers Paradise In Goa”